Short-sellers flex muscles as euro zone crisis deepens

 Short-selling interest in traditional target Banca Popolare di Milano also continues to grow, rising by 0.6 percent to 28.72 percent over the same period, representing 92 percent of its total stock available to borrow.

-Italian insurer Assicurazioni Generali SpA, which earlier on Friday said domestic paper accounted for 39 percent of its 129.6 billion euro (112.2 billion pound) government bond portfolio, saw the volume of its shares on loan rise by 0.9 percent to 3.2 percent just on Thursday alone.
+Italian insurer Assicurazioni Generali SpA , which earlier on Friday said domestic paper accounted for 39 percent of its 129.6 billion euro government bond portfolio, saw the volume of its shares on loan rise by 0.9 percent to 3.2 percent just on Thursday alone.

 The rise means more than four-fifths of Bankinter stock that can be borrowed by short-sellers is now out on loan.